Truck Accident Lawyer Fort Lauderdale and Broward County, FL

-In Florida it seems that we don’t have to travel much before we find ourselves sharing the road with a large commercial truck or semi-truck.
+In Fort Lauderdale and Broward, Florida it seems that we don’t have to travel much before we find ourselves sharing the road with a large commercial truck or semi-truck.
 Even though this can intimidate some more than others, there is no denying that being involved in a collision with one of these massive vehicles can leave the driver and passengers of the smaller vehicle with serious injuries or death.

 Truck accidents in Florida happen often.
 Many will agree that the length of the state and lack of scenery change on long highways like Interstate 95, Interstate 75 and the Florida Turnpike can make a driver bored, tired and enter a mental autopilot mode where their attention on the road is greatly diminished.
 Another contributor to truck accidents in Florida could be the ongoing road construction on highways like Interstate 595, the Palmetto Expressway (826) or the Dolphin Expressway (836).
 Combining any of these two factors with possible long travel distances and work hours and there is no surprise Florida has its fair share of truck accidents.